manopaul/Flying-Cars-P3-Controller/README.md

 Once the motor thrust values were computed and constrained, the code in the function `BodyRateControl()` method was modified to implement a P controller that will output the desired moments for each of the 3 axes.
 It takes in the desired body rates (pqrCmd) and the current or estimated body rates (pqr) and computes the body rate error, which is then multiplied with the gain parameter (kpPQR) and moments of Inertia (I) to give us the desired moments along the x, y and z axes.

-The code for this is shown below:
+The code shown below to compute desired moments are in (lines XX):
 ```
 V3F momentCmd;
 V3F I, err, uBar;